atlantisguru/iTopPage/src/README.md

 * startPosition: 100  		//Position from top of the window (in pixels)
 * title: 'Scroll to Top'	//Mouse hover title attribute text
 * color: 'red'				//black(default),red,pink,blue,orange,green
+* place: 'bottomRight'		//Position of the button: bottomLeft, bottomCenter, bottomRight(default)

 Must be use the jquery.itoppage.css file to format the button!

 Usage